 Who Would Gain from Making An Online Will?

-If you fit into these categories, an online will may be a right fit:
+If you fit into any of the following categories, an online Will may be the right fit:

 - You don’t have any complex scenarios or any need to create unique stipulations regarding your beneficiaries.